Scroll to top

 Lower-Risk Areas

-• Victoria Island: Primary business district with higher security presence
+• Victoria Island: Primary business district with higher security presence, international hotels, and major corporate offices.
+The most appropriate base for corporate visitors.

-• Ikoyi: Upscale residential area with established security infrastructure
+• Ikoyi: Upscale residential area with established private security, embassies, and lower incident rates relative to the Lagos average.

-• Lekki Phase 1: Gated communities with private security
+• Lekki Phase 1: Gated residential and commercial communities with private security management.

 Elevated-Risk Areas